ks00x/p2pro-live/Readme.md

 You can specifiy the device id on the commandline:
 `streamlit run p2prolive_app.py -- 0`

-You may create a .bat file to activate the env and click start the web app (change the folders to match your installation):
+You may create a .bat file to activate the env and click start the web app (change the folders to match your installation, note the <&> operator):
 ```bat
 activate p2pro & streamlit run d:\users\klaus\develop\python\misc\infiray\p2pro-live\p2prolive_app.py
 ```